amcaron1/Git-Outta-Town/README.md

-# Git_outta_town
+# Git-Outta-Town

 Overview
-An application for finding travel information
+- An application for finding travel information

 Details
 - The user inputs city, state, arrival date, and departure date.